Uvalde shooting: Texas police change key details as criticism mounts

 Police initially said the officers were "inside making entry" and took cover after coming under heavy fire.
 This was revised on Thursday by Mr Escalon.
 "They [didn't] make entry immediately because of the gunfire they were receiving," he said.

-At 12:45, the gunman was shot dead by tactical officers.
-Mr Escalon played down previous statements by police that there had been ongoing exchanges of gunfire during that hour.
+At 12:45, the gunman was shot dead by a team led by an elite Border Patrol tactical unit.
+Mr Escalon played down previous statements by police that there had been ongoing exchanges of gunfire during the previous hour.
 "The majority of the gunfire was in the beginning," he told reporters.

-Witnesses have said police were hesitant to confront the killer, and videos from the scene show officers waiting outside being urged by desperate family members to storm the building immediately.
+Witnesses have said police were hesitant to confront the killer, and videos from the scene show officers gathered outside while being urged by desperate family members to storm the building immediately.

-One mother told the Wall Street Journal that she was briefly handcuffed and accused of impeding a police investigation, after demanding - along with other parents - that officers storm the building.

-Angeli Rose Gomez said she saw one frantic father thrown to the ground by an officer, another father pepper-sprayed and a third who was later tasered.
+One mother told the Wall Street Journal that she was briefly handcuffed and accused of impeding a police investigation, after demanding - along with other parents - that officers enter the school.
+Angeli Rose Gomez said she saw one father thrown to the ground by an officer, another pepper-sprayed and a third who was later tasered.

-"The police were doing nothing," said Ms Gomez, who was eventually released before she said she jumped over the school fence and ran inside to rescue her two children.
+"The police were doing nothing," said Ms Gomez, who was eventually released.
+She said she eventually jumped over the school fence and ran inside to rescue her two children.
 "They [the police] were just standing outside the fence.
 They weren't going in there or running anywhere."

-"They say they rushed in," Javier Cazares, whose daughter, Jacklyn Cazares, was killed in the attack, told the Associated Press.
+"They say they rushed in," Javier Cazares, whose daughter Jacklyn was killed in the attack, told the Associated Press.
 "We didn't see that."

 Texas shooting: More coverage